SavJas/SSHook/README.md

 ![171932125992715076](https://github.com/SavJas/LysHook-Utility/assets/86425637/825bf93b-25d9-4c0e-8341-53ffd4fe0e0d)

-# LysHook - Discord Webhook Utility
+# SSHook - Discord Webhook Utility

-LysHook is a potent utility designed for leveraging Discord webhooks with powerful hacking capabilities.
-Tailored for ethical hacking and security testing, LysHook equips users with a versatile toolkit to explore and manipulate webhook functionalities securely.
+SSHook is a potent utility designed for leveraging Discord webhooks with powerful hacking capabilities.
+Tailored for ethical hacking and security testing, SSHook equips users with a versatile toolkit to explore and manipulate webhook functionalities securely.
 Make sure to test it on your webhook/server.

 ## Table of Contents
 - [Features](#features)